-- (1) Delineation of agency roles and responsibilities. - (a) The Tennessee Department of Finance and Administration (F&A) is the lead State agency for the TennCare Program. - (b) The Bureau of TennCare (Bureau) is the administrative unit within F&A with the responsibility for day-to-day operations of the TennCare Program.
+(1) Delineation of agency roles and responsibilities.

+- (a) The Tennessee Department of Finance and Administration (F&A) is the lead State agency for the TennCare Program. - (b) The Bureau of TennCare (Bureau) is the administrative unit within F&A with the responsibility for day-to-day operations of the TennCare Program.
 The Bureau is responsible for establishing policy and procedural requirements and criteria for TennCare. - 1.
-With respect to the eligibility of children applying for TennCare as medically eligible persons, the Bureau is responsible for determining the presence of a qualifying medical condition under TennCare Standard. - With respect to the eligibility of individuals applying for the TennCare CHOICES program, the Bureau is responsible for determining that the individual meets level of care eligibility criteria for the long-term care services or reimbursement requested.
+With respect to the eligibility of children applying for TennCare as medically eligible persons, the Bureau is responsible for determining the presence of a qualifying medical condition under TennCare Standard. - 2.
+With respect to the eligibility of individuals applying for the TennCare CHOICES program, the Bureau is responsible for determining that the individual meets level of care eligibility criteria for the long-term care services or reimbursement requested.
 For enrollment into CHOICES Group 2, the Bureau is also responsible for determining the state's ability to provide appropriate Home and Community Based Services (HCBS) as determined by the availability of slots under the established enrollment target in accordance with Rule 1200-13-01-.05 and for confirming a determination by an Area Agency on Aging and Disability or TennCare Managed Care Organization that: - (i) The individual is an adult aged sixty-five (65) or older, or an adult aged twenty-one (21) or older with physical disabilities; and - (ii) Such individual can be safely and appropriately served in the community and at a cost that does not exceed the individual's cost neutrality cap pursuant to Rule 1200-13-01-.05. - 3.
-With respect to the eligibility of individuals applying for the ECF CHOICES program, the Bureau is responsible for determining that the individual meets all applicable eligibility and enrollment criteria, including target population, medical or level of care eligibility, categorical and financial eligibility, the state's ability to provide appropriate ECF HCBS (as defined in Rule 1200-13-01-.02) as determined by the availability of slots under the established enrollment target for each ECF CHOICES Group in accordance with Rule 1200-13-01-.31 and pursuant to intake and enrollment policies and processes described in 1200-13-01-.31 and in TennCare policies and protocols, and for confirming a determination by a TennCare Managed Care Organization that the individual can be safely and appropriately served in the community and at a cost that does not exceed the individual's expenditure cap pursuant to Rule 1200-13-01-.31.

-(c) The Tennessee Department of Human Services (DHS) is under contract with the Bureau to determine initial eligibility for TennCare Medicaid and TennCare Standard, as well as to redetermine, at regular intervals, whether eligibility should be continued.
-DHS is not responsible for making decisions about the presence of a qualifying medical condition for those applying as medically eligible persons under TennCare Standard.
+With respect to the eligibility of individuals applying for the ECF CHOICES program, the Bureau is responsible for determining that the individual meets all applicable eligibility and enrollment criteria, including target population, medical or level of care eligibility, categorical and financial eligibility, the state's ability to provide appropriate ECF HCBS (as defined in Rule 1200-13-01-.02) as determined by the availability of slots under the established enrollment target for each ECF CHOICES Group in accordance with Rule 1200-13-01-.31 and pursuant to intake and enrollment policies and processes described in 1200-13-01-.31 and in TennCare policies and protocols, and for confirming a determination by a TennCare Managed Care Organization that the individual can be safely and appropriately served in the community and at a cost that does not exceed the individual's expenditure cap pursuant to Rule 1200-13-01-.31. - (c) The Tennessee Department of Human Services (DHS) is under contract with the Bureau to determine initial eligibility for TennCare Medicaid and TennCare Standard, as well as to redetermine, at regular intervals, whether eligibility should be continued.
+DHS is not responsible for making decisions about the presence of a qualifying medical condition for those applying as medically eligible persons under TennCare Standard. - (d) The Social Security Administration determines eligibility for the Supplemental Security Income (SSI) Program.
+Tennessee residents determined eligible for SSI benefits are automatically eligible for and enrolled in TennCare Medicaid. - (e) The Tennessee Department of Health (DOH) determines presumptive eligibility under TennCare Medicaid for pregnant women and for women diagnosed with breast or cervical cancer through administration of the Breast and Cervical Cancer Screening Program.